-The tables show that for small coefficient of variation the Lestimate and LV-estimate produce timeout values that are very close to the theoretical optimal value.
-Since OBS networks are expected to multiplex traffic from a large number of sources this is actually the case.
-In order to verify this conclusion, we extensively analyze the Abilene-I data set.
-Table VII shows the H and c_v values (on the ms scale) for every trace in the Abilene-I data set.
-Note that all of them have a small coefficient of variation (c_v) , which is usually below 0.3.
+of variation $(c_v)$ , which is usually below 0.3.
 On the other hand, the Hurst parameter (H) takes on values in the vicinity of 0.7.
-For $c_v = 0.25$ and H = 0.7, the timeout value that achieves a 95% throughput with minimum burst size $b{min} = 500$ KB is equal to 8.4 ms. To derive such value one needs to solve the LVHestimate program (16), that requires knowledge of first and second moments and Hurst parameter.
-The L-estimate provides a timeout equal to 8.5 ms and 94.7% throughput whereas for the LV-estimate the timeout is equal to 9 ms and the throughput is 93.5%.
-Even though the burstification delay is slightly increased and the throughput is a little less than 95%, note that only first moment estimation is needed for the L-estimate and first and second moment estimates are needed for the LV-estimate.
-Furthermore, the timeout value is straightforward to calculate with the L-estimate algorithm (equation 14).
+For $c_v = 0.25$ and H = 0.7, the timeout value that achieves a 95% throughput with minimum burst size $b{\min} = 500$ kB is equal to 8.4 ms. To derive such value, one needs to solve the LVH-estimate program (16), which requires knowledge of first and second moments and Hurst parameter.
+The L-estimate provides a timeout equal to 8.5 ms and 94.7% throughput, whereas for the LV-estimate the timeout is equal to 9 ms and the throughput is 93.5%.
+Even though the burstification delay is slightly increased and the throughput is a little less than 95%, note that only the first moment estimation is needed for the L-estimate and first and second moment estimates are